Gun law in New Zealand: Firearms law

 Arms Amendment Act 1992, and Arms Regulations 1992 and associated regulations.
 About 250,000 people hold a New Zealand firearms licence.
 On 10 April 2019 new bills passed placing heavier restrictions on semi automatic firearms.
 As part of these, a 'buy back' scheme took place which saw NZ$200 million of government funds go to prohibited firearm owners.

 Grounds to carry or use guns

 Under New Zealand law, some lawful, proper, and sufficient purpose is needed to use, discharge or carry any firearm, airgun, or similar weapon.
 The person carrying, using, or discharging the weapon is obliged to prove the purpose was lawful, proper, and sufficient.
 This requirement applies even if the person can legally possess the weapon.
 Exactly what constitutes a lawful, proper, and sufficient purpose is not defined in legislation and must be proven on a case-by-case basis.
-Hunting game, pest control and agricultural uses, sports, collection, and theatrics are all normally acceptable purposes but personal protection and self-defence are not.
+Hunting game, pest control and agricultural uses, sports, collection, and theatrics are all normally acceptable purposes.

 The New Zealand firearm licence limits the grounds upon which an individual can carry a gun.
 The minimum legal age to own a gun is 16.